**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 One last thing you may want to consider purchasing if you don’t already have one is a simple ruler.
 I really like my lines to be perfectly straight and there’s no way I can do that freehand.
 So I keep a little 6 inch ruler around for when I need to draw lines.

-Now that you have your bullet journaling supplies it's time to get started.
+Now that you have your supplies it’s time to get started.
 But before we dive into the mechanics, it helps to first understand a little more about what a bullet journal is, how it works, and how it can be useful for you.

 The most important thing to remember as you set up your bullet journal is to do what works for you.
 You can absolutely get inspiration from other people (I’ll share a few ideas later on) but focus on finding systems that work best for you.